suyu-emu/suyu-v0.0.4/README.md

 * __Linux__: [Releases](https://git.suyu.dev/suyu/suyu/releases)
 * __macOS__: [Releases](https://git.suyu.dev/suyu/suyu/releases)
 * __Android__: [Releases](https://git.suyu.dev/suyu/suyu/releases)
-###### We currently do not provide builds for iOS, however if you would like, you could try the experimental [Sudachi Emulator](https://sudachi.emuplace.app/) and it's bigger project: [Folium](https://apps.apple.com/us/app/folium/id6498623389).
+###### We currently do not provide builds for iOS, however if you would like, you could try the experimental [Sudachi Emulator](https://sudachi.emuplace.app/) and it's bigger parent project: [Folium](https://apps.apple.com/us/app/folium/id6498623389).

 If you want daily builds then [Click here](https://git.suyu.dev/suyu/suyu/actions).
 If you don't know how to download the daily builds then [Click here](https://git.suyu.dev/suyu/suyu/raw/branch/dev/img/daily-builds.png)

 We have official builds [here.](https://git.suyu.dev/suyu/suyu/releases)<br>If any website or person is claiming to have a build for suyu, take that with a grain of salt and let us know.

-For Multiplayer, we recommend using the "Yuzu Online" patch, install instructions can be found on Reddit and their Discord.
+For Multiplayer, we recommend using the "Yuzu Online" patch, install instructions can be found on Reddit and their Discord, although any online patches/hacks for Yuzu or any of it's forks should work fine with suyu.

 ## Building